just-the-docs/just-the-docs/peopleops/recruiting/JOB_POSTINGS.md

 We are technology consultants and product creators who love to prototype and experiment on the web.
-Our roster of happy clients includes the Tesla of boats, a star-trak grade medical devices startup, global comicbook brand, Province Government, and a next generation of cellular data provider.
+Our roster of happy clients includes the Tesla of boats, a Star Trek grade medical devices startup, a global comic book brand, provincial governments, and a next generation cellular data provider.
 We help socially responsible, driven, and lucky companies across the globe leverage the internet by creating amazing things in an environment of your own design.
 On our team, every voice matters and we